Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Introduction

+{\revisionb An inherent challenge of both laboratory and ambulant EEG is noise and various types of artifacts that can corrupt the signal.
+Signal quality loss can have technical sources arising from interactions between devices and the environment, or physiological sources, such as interferences from biosignals other than brain activity.
+Technical artifacts are often linked to electrode materials and placement, as well as cables.
+For example, electrode displacement during subject movement generates motion artifacts \citep{Craik2019}.
+Altering the pressure on the electrodes influence the contact impedance, introducing slow DC variations \citep{Nathan2016}.
+Novel electrode materials \citep{Leach2020} and a changing environment can also induce noise \citep{Teplan2002}.
+Typical physiological, high-amplitude artifacts are eye movements and blinking.
+Sweating and the activity of sweat glands lead to low-frequency variations.
+Alternating muscle activity results in amplitude variations and high-frequency noise.
+Even the electric activity of the heart can cause rhythmic spikes visible in the EEG.}

-Inadequate filtering can mask noise contamination and consequently lead to false task-related interpretations.
-For example, scalp EEG contaminated with artifacts can prevent effective real-time brain-machine interface applications \citep{Kilicarslan2016}.
-Not surprisingly, artifact detection and removal are standard routines in EEG analysis.
-Most of the studies require the manual identification of artifacts to remove artifacts from the EEG \citep{dsn, Leach2020, Craik2019, Tsinalis2016}.
-The manual identification is time-consuming, labor-intensive, and tedious.
-For large-scale deployment of wearable, distributed EEG monitors, this visual inspection of the EEG becomes unfeasible due to the massive data being generated.
-Therefore, it is essential to find artifact identification approaches that can automatically identify drops in signal quality in continuous EEG data streams.
+Inadequate filtering can mask the aforementioned noise contamination and, consequently, lead to false task-related interpretations.
+For example, scalp EEG contaminated with eye movement artifacts can prevent effective real-time brain-machine interfaces \citep{Kilicarslan2016}.
+Unsurprisingly, artifact detection and removal are standard routines in EEG analysis, {\revisionb often conducted manually \citep{dsn, Leach2020, Craik2019, Tsinalis2016}.} The manual identification is time-consuming, labor-intensive, and tedious.
+For large-scale deployment of wearable, distributed EEG monitors, visual inspection of the EEG becomes unfeasible due to the massive volume of data generated.
+Therefore, it is essential to find artifact identification approaches that can automatically identify drops in signal quality in continuous EEG data streams {\revisionb received from remote wearable EEG devices}.